 About the CCDC

 The Center for Control, Dynamical Systems and Computation (CCDC) was founded in 1991 to bring together faculty, students, and visitors affiliated with various departments on the UCSB campus.
-Currently, the Center consists of 22 faculty and about 80 graduate students from the Departments of Mechanical Engineering, Electrical Engineering, Chemical Engineering, Mathematics, and Computer Science.
-Our common goals are to facilitate interdepartment cooperation in control engineering, dynamical systems, and computation for students and faculty at UCSB and to provide a forum for the scholarly exchange of ideas about these subjects through distinguished lectures, seminars, conferences, scholarly meetings, and publications.
-The Center occupies a prominent position as a world leader in its field due to the outstanding UCSB faculty and students who choose to affiliate with it as well as the wealth of activities that it sponsors.
+Currently, the Center consists of 22 faculty and around 80 graduate students from the Departments of Mechanical Engineering, Electrical Engineering, Chemical Engineering, Mathematics, and Computer Science.
+Our common goals are to facilitate interdepartmental cooperation in control engineering, dynamical systems, and computation for students and faculty at UCSB and to provide a forum for the scholarly exchange of ideas about these subjects through distinguished lectures, seminars, conferences, scholarly meetings, and publications.
+The Center occupies a prominent position as a world leader in its field due to the outstanding UCSB faculty and students who choose to affiliate with it, as well as the wealth of activities it sponsors.

 Faculty and their students are encouraged to be part of the Center as the best way to enable cross-disciplinary teamwork in which theoretical concepts, computational methods, and engineering design are organically merged.
 The common interests and cooperation among Center members are evidenced in the frequent cross-listing of courses and joint projects and publications.
 Interactions among Center faculty create an environment in which Center members benefit from the expertise across several engineering disciplines in addition to applied mathematics and scientific computation.
 Areas of expertise within the center include: system theory, robust control, nonlinear control, adaptive control, optimal control, process control, hybrid systems, system identification, stochastic control, cooperative control, distributed control, systems biology, dynamical systems, and scientific computing.